hamb0n-3/osinter/README.md

 <details>
 <summary><b>SEE: This Nefarious Discord Bot</b></summary>

-A [BBOT Discord Bot](https://www.blacklanternsecurity.com/osinter/Stable/dev/#discord-bot-example) that responds to the `/scan` command.
+A [OSINTER Discord Bot](https://www.blacklanternsecurity.com/osinter/Stable/dev/#discord-bot-example) that responds to the `/scan` command.
 Scan the internet from the comfort of your discord server!

 ![osinter-discord](https://github.com/blacklanternsecurity/osinter/assets/20261699/22b268a2-0dfd-4c2a-b7c5-548c0f2cc6f9)